The Aldrich Family: Radio

+This series is now in the public domain and is available for download on the Internet Archive.

 Family and friends

 Henry's parents, Sam and Alice, were portrayed by House Jameson and Katharine Raht, his sister Mary was played by Charita Bauer among others, and his usual girlfriend, Kathleen Anderson, was voiced by Mary Shipp.
 The role of Henry's best friend, Homer Brown, was played by Jackie Kelk (as well as Jack Grimes, Michael O'Day and John Fiedler).
 Homer's parents were Arthur Vinton and Agnes Moorehead, among others.
 Eddie Bracken appeared in the earlier shows as friend Dizzy Stevens.
 The show's announcers included Harry Von Zell, Dan Seymour and Dwight Weist.

 The Aldrich Family lived at 117 Elm Street in Centerville, USA (state unknown, though loosely based on Goldsmith's own hometown of Centerville, New York).
 Henry and his friend Homer attend Central High School with an assortment of other friends.
 Henry's father Sam is a lawyer and his mother Alice is a homemaker.
 His older sister Mary is mentioned to be away at college in some episodes, and lives at home with the family in others.
 Also living in Centerville is Mrs. Aldrich's sister, Henry and Mary's Aunt Harriet.
 Henry has had a variety of pets, including dogs named Smoothie and Tauser, and pigeons and rabbits which he was raising in his attic, but no pet is mentioned regularly throughout the series.

 Henry Aldrich was an endearingly bumbling kid growing awkwardly into adolescence, and The Aldrich Family often revolved around Henry's misadventures with his friends and girls.